 My lifestyle changes have been so empowering to me and they played a huge part in my recovery process.

 As I am a busy mum of three, my healthy and wholesome lifestyle is simple enough so that it can be sustained even when life gets hectic.
-None of the recipes are complicated, none of the ingredients are super expensive and I hope that you will find lots of inspiration here for yourself and your families!
+None of the recipes are complicated, none of the ingredients are super expensive.
+I share mindfulness in a practical and doable way.
+I so hope that you will find lots of inspiration here for yourself and your families!
+There is something we can each do – each day – to improve how we feel.
+Even if only a little – but I’m so sure of it.

 With all my love to all of you,